 Do you have an artist website or blog?
-How is your bounce rate?
 Photographing artwork is a skill you want to learn.
 In this article, I would like to share with you tips on how you can increase your sales with tips on photographing artwork to sell.

 If you are selling your art online, you are showcasing your art with images.
 How you photograph your art could be the difference between a sale and no sale.

 You have spent endless hours creating your latest piece of art.
-You will want to spend an equal amount of time photographing and editing it to showcase the beauty of your work.
-Photographing artwork is a skill.
+You will want to spend an equal amount of time photographing and editing the finished piece to showcase the beauty of your artwork.
+Photographing art is a skill that can be learned.
 With these easy tips, you will be able to showcase your artwork like the pros.

 Let’s do a fun project.